rubrikinc/rubrik-sdk-for-powershell/README.md

 `Import-Module Rubrik`

-If you wish to load a specific version, use:
+GPG TEST If you wish to load a specific version, use:

 `Import-Module Rubrik -RequiredVersion #.#.#`